Wint3rmute/baczek.me/content/now.md

   results in my monitoring.
 Doing that configuration via [NixOs](/nixos) was a breeze

 To my surprise, after 2 days I took a look at my monitoring charts and saw visible improvements in my metrics:

 - CPU usage is down **a lot**
 - Almost 3 times less IO operations are performed
 - CPU temperature is down **by 10℃**

-..all of that while the request rate reported by Caddy haven't changed!
+..all of that while the request rate reported by Caddy hasn't changed!

 {{image (src="/metrics_pgtune.png" small=true title="Metrics from [Node Exporter](https://github.com/prometheus/node_exporter).
 Light-blue line marks the moment when PostgreSQL tunings were applied.")}}